smcavey/dataviz-project-proposal/README.md

  * Have the gaps between the two shrunk over time as we might expect?
  * How might we best identify the case where HDI decreases over time?
  * How might we best identify the case where the gap between the HDI of male and females has grown?
+ * How do I present HDI, HDI for males, and HDI for females for ~180 countries in a single visualization without the entire screen being lines?

 ## Tasks